Lwenkun/ImageLoader/README.md

-# ImageLoadingLibrary
+# ImageLoader
-This is a android library used to load images from web
+This is a demo used to load images from web